 The iFit Coach program is generally well reviewed for having great interconnectivity with exercise equipment.
 It is a wonderful way to vary what could otherwise be a very dull workout.
 For iFit treadmills that are either iFit Enabled or iFit Ready, the iFit Coach interconnectivity is nearly seamless.

 Users that bought iFit compatible treadmills that require another component tended to complain about the additional cost.
-For example, on Amazon reviews for the NordicTrack 6.5S, multiple users pointed out that the iFit part is about $150.
+For example, on Amazon reviews for the NordicTrack 6.5S, multiple users pointed out that the iFit part.

 For users that do not have an iFit treadmill, the benefits of iFit Coach are somewhat limited as the treadmill will not respond to the custom workouts from iFit.